£71.25 £95.00

 TECHNICAL INFO

-Velo Soffatti Jet saddle, hailing from Taiwan and in production during the 1990s (yet still new & unused after all this time!).
-Made from synthetic/steel material and weighing in at 271 grams.
-A fine choice for keeping your classic bike authentic, but also great for any other compatible bike.
+Selle Italia Sintesi saddle, hailing from Italy and dating back to 1995 (yet still new & unused after all this time!).
+Made from leather/steel and weighing in at 252 grams.
+A fine choice for keeping your classic bike authentic, but also great for any other compatible bike too.

 OVERVIEW